dataasciences/dataasciences.github.io/_posts/2025-08-14-VSCode-Extensions.md

 Adds Jupyter Notebook support to VS Code, allowing you to work with notebooks directly within the editor.
 The main Features of the Jupyter extension include;

 * Notebook Execution: Run Jupyter notebooks (.ipynb files) seamlessly.
-* Interactive Data Visualization: See plots and data visualizations inline.
+* Interactive Data Visualisation: See plots and data visualisations inline.
 * When running the code in a Jupyter Notebook within VS Code, the plot will be rendered directly in the notebook interface.

-This is how it should look once you have the Jupyter extension installed in your VS Code;
+This is how it should look once you have the Jupyter extension installed in your VS Code.

 <p align="center">
   <img src="https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/python_vscode_plugin_jupyter.JPG?raw=true" alt="Jupyter Extension" />